 - Connect to a server.
 Choose a server in the same location as the Netflix library you want to access.
 For example, I connected to a UK server to access my UK Netflix account.

-Just connect your VPN to a server in the country you want access to.
+Yes, just connect your VPN to a server in the country you want access to.
 Simply open the VPN app and search for a server in the country you wish to access.
 For example, you can watch Netflix US by connecting to a server in the US and then loading up Netflix.
-The US library should load and you’ll be able to watch the shows available there.
+The US library should load, and you’ll be able to watch the shows available there.
 With my top 2 VPNs, I was able to access all of the Netflix libraries I tested them with, including the US, Japan, Canada, the UK, India, Malaysia, and the Philippines.

 Which free VPN doesn't require a credit card to sign up?

 There are a few VPNs that don’t ask for payment details when you sign up.
 This way, you don’t have to worry about getting surprised by any hidden charges.

 On the other hand, the paid VPNs in this list do need a valid form of payment.
 However, you don’t have to use a credit card.
 Both accept alternative payment methods, such as PayPal — or even cryptocurrency, for extra privacy.
 In addition, they are both backed by legitimate money-back guarantees, so you know you can get a full refund without hassle.

 Is using a free VPN for Netflix legal?

 Yes, but it’s a bit complicated.
 The content blocks are not carried out by the government but by Netflix due to license agreements.
 So, if you intend to use a VPN to primarily access content not available in your actual location, you could be breaking Netflix’s Terms and Conditions.